Inheritance Welfare Liberals — The Effluent of Generational Wealth and Privilege

 As is the case with Liberty earned versus Liberty inherited, a dollar earned and a dollar inherited are both dollars, but a dollar earned has a very different value to its holder than a dollar inherited.

 Among the most influential in each generation are its wealthy.
 This would include the creators of wealth, but mostly it’s those in succeeding generations who inherited their wealth and its commensurate privilege.
-They are from “families of means,” not fortune-builders but fortune-spenders, disconnected from the challenges and difficulties most often associated with wealth creation.
+They are from “families of means,” but have become not fortune-builders but fortune-spenders, the “investor class” who are disconnected from the challenges and difficulties associated with wealth creation.
+And, the height of “white privilege” hypocrisy today is the fact wealthy white millennials support socialism for the masses.

 Though markedly dissimilar in terms of their power and influence, the underlying similarity between inheritance welfare liberals and generations of poor welfare recipients is that the former depend on investment and trust redistributions, while the latter depend on government redistributions.